Emeriego/printf/README.md

 - The `format` string argument is a constant character string composed of zero or more directives: ordinary characters (apart from `%`) which are copied unchanged to the output stream; and conversion specifications, each of which results in fetching zero or more subsequent arguments.
 - Conversion specification is introduced by the character `%` and ends with a conversion specifier (which in whole make up the format specifier)

-The _printf function is a custom implementation of the standard C library function printf.
-It allows you to format and output text to the console or other output streams.

 ## This program implements a custom printf function that supports the following conversion specifiers: